TanishSharrma/personal/GSoc_Proposal_Draft_Tanish.md

-# Developing and Expanding CuPy library
+# Statistical Developing and Expantion of CuPy

 Tanish Sharrma, NumFocus 2019